Health Benefits of Fermented Foods

 Brush grilled vegetables lightly with butter and salty probiotic brine to change their flavor dynamic and boost your good bacteria intake.

-Incorporating Probiotic Foods at Dinner
+Incorporating Fermented Foods at Dinner

 Once or twice a week, change up your ‘chicken and rice’ hot dinner menu with a Mediterranean-inspired meal.
 Place the food in the middle of the table and enjoy family-style.
 The abundance of healthy fat will satisfy your appetite and the fermented foods with their strong flavors will satisfy your taste buds.
 Adapting to this low-maintenance, healthy dinner style is easy, quick, and appeals to both kids and adults.